spencertipping/xh/xh.md

     4. Impose some kind of monotonicity on local bindings

+    Beyond referencing lexical closure data, there’s the added issue of modifying it.
+Any substitution-based strategy makes it difficult to have mutable closure state.[^1]

+3.  [item:macros-too-powerful] Macros may be too powerful.
+They can see/change runtime state at expansion-time, and it isn’t clear what the purpose of this is beyond just having the ability to inspect arguments without quoting.
+They also complicate the evaluation model.

-3.  [item:what-kind-of-list] It isn’t obvious what kind of list should be used for what purpose.
+4.  [item:what-kind-of-list] It isn’t obvious what kind of list should be used for what purpose.

     It’s not clear to me that this is a solvable problem.
 The degrees of